stksl/gAlloc/README.md

 When `gAlloc(nBytes)` is called, the requested number of bytes is aligned to 4-byte boundaries.

 - **Large Allocations:**
-  If `nBytes > BLOCK_MAX_PAYLOAD` (32 KB), a new block is created directly using `mmap`.
+  If `nBytes > BLOCK_MAX_PAYLOAD` (32 KB by default), a new block is created directly using `mmap`.
 This optimization reduces potential fragmentation within the heap, allowing it to be more densely packed.

 - **Heap Expansion:**
-  If `nBytes` exceeds the current heap size, the heap is expanded by `nBytes + B_HEAP_RESIZE` (a 4 KB buffer), and the new block is allocated immediately at the `currSize` offset.
+  If `nBytes` exceeds the current heap size, the heap is expanded by `nBytes + avg + B_HEAP_RESIZE` (additional average allocation size + 4KB), and the new block is allocated immediately at the `currSize` offset.
   If `nBytes` is less than the heap size but greater than `currSize`, a new block is also allocated at the end of the heap.

 - **Finding a Free Block:**